OceanAtlas/joa-sphinx/docs/joa/installation/general_installation_instructions.md

 # General Download and installation instructions
 Java OceanAtlas (JOA) is a computer application written in Java.
 JOA and its support files must be installed on your computer.
 JOA cannot be opened/run from removable media such as a CD or DVD, nor can it be opened/run over a network.

-Installing JOA is accomplished by mainly unzipping a zip file or disk image on macOS or launching the JOA installer on Windows.
+Installing JOA is accomplished by downloading a zipped file and following macOS-specific installation instructions on macOS or launching the JOA installer on Windows.
 See the platform specific installation instructions.
 A JOA installation is composed of the JOA application and its support files in a single folder/directory.

 Once you have installed JOA, you should have a folder/directory on your computer with these contents:
 ```{figure} figures/general_install_1.webp